Bachelor of Science in Kinesiology

 - KNPE 301 Introduction to Kinesiology and Sport Professions (3)

-- KNPE 310 Psychological Aspects of Sport and Exercise (3)
+- KNPE 305 Psychological and Sociological Aspects of Exercise and Physical Activity (3) OR KNPE 310 Psychological Aspects of Sport and Exercise (3)

 - KNPE 314 Applied Kinesiology (4)